astorDev/nist/proxy/nginx/article/index.md

 {"description":"service two","version":"1.0"}
 ```

-Which is where we finish this articles investigation of configuring nginx web server via docker containers.
+This is where we finish this article's investigation of configuring the nginx web server via docker containers.

 ## Wrapping this up!